andrew/ultimate-awesome/README.md

 - [awesome-scisci](https://github.com/CollectiveReview/awesome-scisci) - A curated list of awesome Science of science resources, libraries and platforms.
 - [awesome-text-interpretability](https://github.com/copenlu/awesome-text-interpretability) - A repo to keep all resources about interpretability in NLP organised and up to date.
 - [fucking-awesome-aws](https://github.com/correia-jpv/fucking-awesome-aws) - A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources.
 Featuring the Fiery Meter of AWSome.
 With repository stars⭐ and forks🍴.
-- [fucking-awesome-bigdata](https://github.com/correia-jpv/fucking-awesome-bigdata) - A curated list of awesome big data frameworks, resources and other awesomeness.
-With repository stars⭐ and forks🍴.
 - [fucking-awesome-cryptography](https://github.com/Correia-jpv/fucking-awesome-cryptography) - A curated list of cryptography resources and links.
 With repository stars⭐ and forks🍴.
 - [awesome-eco](https://github.com/CrowdHailer/awesome-eco) - Resources and Prodjects addressing human ecological impact.
 - [Awesome-Design-Resources-List](https://github.com/darelova/Awesome-Design-Resources-List) - Awesome list with design tools, resources, articles, inspiration.